 Standard or Itemized Deductions

-- Limited itemized deductions.
-Your itemized deductions may be limited if your adjusted gross income is more than $159,950 ($79,975 if you are married filing separately).
-This limit applies to all itemized deductions except medical and dental expenses, casualty and theft losses, gambling losses, investment interest and certain qualified cash contributions for relief efforts in a Midwestern disaster area.
+Limited itemized deductions Your itemized deductions may be limited if your adjusted gross income is more than $166,800 or $83,400 if you are married filing separately.
+This limit applies to all itemized deductions except medical and dental expenses, casualty and theft losses of personal use and income producing property, gambling losses and investment interest expenses.

-- Some taxpayers are not eligible for the standard deduction.
-They include nonresident aliens, dual-status aliens and individuals who file returns for periods of less than 12 months.
+Some taxpayers are not eligible for the standard deduction They include nonresident aliens, dual-status aliens and individuals who file returns for periods of less than 12 months due to a change in accounting periods.